Lqgistics/imgbackend/README.md

 ## About The Project

-This project is a secure and scalable backend service for handling image uploads and management.
-It is designed to be easily integrated with various frontend applications that require image storage capabilities.
-The primary goal is to provide a robust, containerized, and easy-to-deploy solution for developers, abstracting away the complexities of file storage and user authentication.
+I built this project to create a secure and scalable backend for handling image uploads.
+The goal was to develop a self-contained service that could be easily integrated with any of my frontend applications needing image storage.
+This project handles the complexities of file storage and user authentication as well as the users usage analytics displayed on a dashboard.

-(back to top)

 ### Built With